Cecil O. Samuelson

-Cecil Osborn Samuelson Jr. (born Aug 1, 1941) was the 12th president of Brigham Young University (BYU) and is an emeritus general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Prior to holding these positions, Samuelson had worked as a professor of medicine and later dean of the school of medicine at the University of Utah, and senior vice president of Intermountain Health Care (IHC).
+Cecil Osborn Samuelson Jr. (born Aug 1, 1941) is an American retired rheumatologist and professor of medicine who served as the 12th president of Brigham Young University (BYU) from 2003 to 2014.
+Samuelson is an emeritus general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church), a former dean of the school of medicine at the University of Utah, and a former senior vice president of Intermountain Health Care (IHC).
 While he was president at BYU, Samuelson pushed professors and students to raise their expectations and encouraged mentored learning.
 During his presidency, student enrollment limits stayed constant, new sports coaches were hired, new buildings were built, and a hiring freeze during the Great Recession reduced faculty.

 Education

 Samuelson holds a bachelor's degree, a master's degree in educational psychology, and an M.D. from the University of Utah.
 He completed his residency at Duke University Medical Center in Durham, North Carolina.
 He is a Brother of Pi Kappa Alpha International Fraternity.

 Samuelson worked at the University of Utah in 1973 as assistant dean of admissions and at the medical school as a faculty member.
 In 1977, he became acting dean of the University of Utah medical school, and in 1985 was promoted to dean of the medical school.
 In 1988 he became vice president over health services at the University of Utah, where he gained a reputation as a sensitive negotiator.
 In 1990, IHC appointed Samuelson as senior vice president and then IHC Hospital president.